Nanaimo, B.C., residents urged to conserve water | CBC News

 City pools and arenas are closed until further notice.
 The city says the pool's showers and bathrooms aren't useable and that arena staff aren't able to clean the ice.

-Meanwhile, people on Salt Spring Island have reduced or no water service due to downed trees that damaged the community's water infrastructure.
+Meanwhile, on Salt Spring Island, downed trees that damaged the community's water infrastructure have affected some parts of the island's water supply.

+"There are two boil advisories on two small systems on Salt Spring Island, but not all of it, although we are asking all residents to conserve water at the moment on the whole island," said a statement from Andy Orr with the Capital Regional District.

 Until water service is restored, officials have issued a boil water advisory for the Fernwood part of the Highland-Fernwood water system.